 Once you hit CO highway 133 turn right and head towards McClure Pass.
 There is a small pull off on the other side of the pass that gives sweeping views of the valley below.
 Continue down the pass until you arrive at the turn-off for Road 3 toward Marble, Colorado.

-To the Maroon Bells
+The Maroon Bells

-Once you have taken in the view of the unusual mill you will return back the way you came to highway 133 and take a right towards Carbondale.
-Once there make a right onto Hwy 82 toward Aspen, Colorado.
-Just before reaching Aspen you will want to take a right onto Maroon Creek Road.
-If you arrive here before 8AM you can drive all the way to Maroon Lake, but if not you will need to park in the Aspen Highlands lot and take the bus ($8/person) up to the lake.
+Once you have taken in the view of the unique mill you will return back the way you came to highway 133 and take a right towards Carbondale, Colorado.
+This road is a beautiful drive following the flow of the Crystal River as it flows towards Carbondale.
+Just past Carbondale Highway 133 will intersect with Highway 82.
+Take a right and continue the drive towards Aspen, Colorado.
+Just before reaching Aspen, you will want to take a right onto Maroon Creek Road.
+If you arrive here before 8 AM you can drive all the way to Maroon Lake, but if not you will need to park in the Aspen Highlands lot and take the bus ($8/person) up to the lake.
 It is a nice bus with good information about the area and the Aspen trees.

-Once at the bus stop it is a very short walk to the lake.
+Once at the bus stop it is a very short walk to Maroon Lake.
 This is the most photographed spot in all of Colorado.
 If you are feeling a bit more adventurous look into the hike up to Crater Lake, or if you have a lot of extra time, set out to conquer the multi-day backpacking adventure known as the Four Pass Loop, considered by many to be the best backpacking trip in all of Colorado.